 Some patients with spondylolisthesis may experience no symptoms at all.
 Others may experience pain, tightness, or stiffness of the muscles of the neck or back depending on the level of the subluxation.
 Spondylolisthesis can also lead to spinal stenosis, foraminal stenosis, disc protrusion, disc bulge, disc herniation, or degenerative disc disease.
 All of these conditions can place pressure upon the nerve roots or spinal cord.
 When this happens, the patient may experience pain, numbness, or weakness involving the arms or legs, gait disturbances, bowel and/or bladder dysfunction, or other symptoms.
 Since spondylolisthesis is a form of spinal instability, symptoms may worsen with increased activity or weight bearing.

-Treatment for Spondylolisthesis
+Treatment and Surgery for Spondylolisthesis

 When symptoms are not alleviated by conservative management such as bed rest, pain medication, bracing, traction, chiropractic care, or physical therapy, surgical intervention may be required.
 Surgical efforts usually aim to stabilize the level of spinal subluxation.
 Often, this can be accomplished using minimally invasive surgery techniques.
 In other cases, decompression of the nerve roots or spinal cord may also be necessary and require an open surgical procedure.
 Spinal stabilization generally requires the use of internal stabilizing hardware to promote bony fusion.